 6. Keep your customers updated

 Very few companies keep their customers updated and follow up with them.
-Customers get annoyed when they make a complaint and never hear from your side.
+There are many customer complaint examples where customers get annoyed when they make a complaint and never hear from your side.
 This gives them a feeling that you do not care for them and prefer silently leaving your brand.

 Here are some best practices you can follow: